mindcruzer/symfony2-ldap-auth/README.md

 ###### Step #5
 You'll need to go to `src/LDAP/LDAPAuthBundle/Security/Authentication/Provider/LDAPAuthenticationProvider.php` and enter your server's domain name in this line `$ldap_conn = ldap_connect(/*'your.server.here'*/);`.
-This is clearly an undesirable place to do this, so I'm working on getting this put into `security.yml`.
+This is clearly an undesirable place to do this, but I never got around to moving this setting to `security.yml`, and I don't use Symfony anymore.
+However, if you check out the Symfony docs I believe it shows you how.

 ###### You're done.